Rainbow-CPaaS/StarterKit-SDKNodeJS/README.md

 - `app/config/bot.json`: This file contains your SDK for Node.JS parameter.
 Modify it with your Rainbow account.

 - `app/config/router.json`: This file contains the default parameter for the embedded web server.
+Modify it according to your need.

 Once you have configured these two files, you can start the application by launching the following command: